keylime/enhancements/README.md

 To view accepted enhancments under current development view with the [in-progress label](https://github.com/keylime/enhancements/issues?q=is%3Aissue+is%3Aopen+label%3Ain-progress)

-To view enhancments under review, view with the [backlog label](https://github.com/keylime/enhancements/issues?q=is%3Aissue+is%3Aopen+label%3Abacklog)
+To view enhancements under review, view with the [backlog label](https://github.com/keylime/enhancements/issues?q=is%3Aissue+is%3Aopen+label%3Abacklog)

 ## Is My Thing an Enhancement?